How Long Do Long Grip Socks Last? A Comprehensive Guide

 🟠 Wear signs:

-• Grip fading from commercial detergent
+• Grip is fading from the commercial detergent

 • Elastic breakdown if tumble dried